 'I want to write books that make you come alive, that inspire, and spark questions, and remind you that life really is magical.
 I want to write stories that grab you by the hand and say, "Come on!
 Dig deep and find your own magic.
 The world is waiting to see how unique and brilliant you are."'

 'Listening to stories is humankind's most ancient way of learning.
-Stories touch us in a way that nothing else can.
-I write because I love it with every cell in my body and because I want to help young people to explore their own hearts and minds and encourage them to grow into whoever they were born to be – to test the status quo.
+Stories, whether fictional or factual, touch us in a way that nothing else can.
+I write because I love it with every cell in my body and because I want to help people to explore their own hearts and minds and encourage them to grow into whoever they were born to be – to test the status quo.
 We're all here to be our best, brilliant selves and if I can help to nurture that, I will.'